Stuwert/blog/src/posts/go-give-feedback.md

 ![A DALL-E rendering of a stained glass window of someone smiling at a letter](/images/DALL·E-2023-02-17-21.07.35-a-stained-glass-window-of-someone-smiling-at-a-letter.png)
 _A stained glass window of someone smiling at a letter_

 It takes about 5 minutes to do, just open up your email or Lattice or 15Five or ADP or whatever you use, find someone who you interacted with this week, and write them something.
 You’ll feel good and they’ll appreciate it.
-It’ll make your place of work a little bit better, make people feel a little bit more seen, and make you feel good about your coworkers.
+It’ll make your place of work the tiniest bit better, coworkers feel a bit more seen, and make you feel good.

+So go do it.
+Open your tool of choice and drop someone a quick bit of positive feedback.